 Objectives

 The overarching aim of this systematic review and meta-analysis is to estimate the worldwide prevalence of ADHD pharmacological treatment.
 We aimed to address the following primary questions: 1) what is the prevalence of individuals with ADHD receiving and not receiving pharmacological treatment?
 2) what is the prevalence of individuals without ADHD receiving and not receiving ADHD treatment?
 3) is there any significant difference in the rates of ADHD pharmacological treatment worldwide?
 In addition, we also aimed to address the following secondary questions: 4) are ADHD patients receiving doses of medications as recommended in international guidelines?
 5) what is the prevalence of individuals treated with ADHD medications for 3 or more weeks?.
+We choose this time length based on the minimum time of response and efficacy (PMID: 16796929) to treatment in clinical trials.

 Method